Your AI agent knows everything about you.

 Nine crates.
 Four primitives.
 One install.

-Signet is a Rust workspace — nine crates, 1,050 tests, clippy clean.
+Signet is a Rust workspace — 30,000 lines, 473 tests, nine crates that compose into a complete personal sovereignty stack.
 It integrates with AI agents via the Model Context Protocol (MCP), meaning it works with Claude today.

 The trust hierarchy is simple: